Asbury Park, New Jersey: Music

-In 1973 Bruce Springsteen released his debut album Greetings from Asbury Park, N.J.
+In 1973, Bruce Springsteen released his debut album Greetings from Asbury Park, N.J.
 On his follow-up album, The Wild, the Innocent and the E Street Shuffle, one of the songs is entitled "4th of July, Asbury Park (Sandy)".
 Several books chronicle the early years of Springsteen's career in Asbury Park.
 Daniel Wolff's 4 July Asbury Park examines the social, political and cultural history of the city with a special emphasis on the part that music played in the city's development, culminating in Springsteen's music.
 Beyond the Palace by Gary Wien is a comprehensive look at the local music scene that Springsteen emerged from, and includes many photographs of musicians and clubs.
 Against the backdrop of the fading resort, Alex Austin's novel The Red Album of Asbury Park tracks a young rock musician pursuing his dream in the late 60s/early 70s, with Springsteen as a potent but as-yet-unknown rival.
+In 2026, the Bruce Springsteen Center for American Music at Monmouth University opened north of the city in West Long Branch.

 A black-and-white multi-camera recording of Blondie in 1979, just prior to the release of their fourth album, Eat to the Beat, was taped at the Asbury Park Convention Hall on July 7, a home-state crowd for Jersey girl Debbie Harry, who was raised in Hawthorne.

 The music video for Springsteen's "Tunnel of Love," directed by Irish director Meiert Avis, was filmed at the city's Palace Amusements and on the Asbury Park boardwalk at sunset in November 1987.